turingschool/curriculum/source/projects/task_manager.markdown

 ### Getting Configured

 Let's make a project folder from the command line: `mkdir task_manager`.
+Go into the directory with `cd task_manager`.

 We'll also need a Gemfile: `touch Gemfile`.
 Inside of your Gemfile, add Sinatra and Shotgun.
 [Shotgun](https://github.com/rtomayko/shotgun) will allow us to make changes to our code base without having to restart the server each time.